SFU-CMPT-201/a6-pub/README.md

     * What this means is that the size of a pointer type effectively limits the size of the memory space that a program can use.
 For a 32-bit pointer, since its value can only range between 0 and 2^32-1, the range of memory addresses must be between 0 and 2^32-1.
 This effectively limits the size of the memory address space.
+Since each address is byte addressable and 2^32 is 4 * 2^30, a 32-bit pointer can identify 4GB (gigabytes) of memory.
+In case of a 64-bit pointer (16 * 2^60), it is 16 exabytes.
+* Since a pointer value is an address, you can perform *pointer arithmetic*, meaning you can use arithmetic operators to change the value of a pointer.
+You can use four operators, `+`, `-`, `++`, and `--`.
+They *almost* work as expected, e.g., `+` increments the value of a pointer and `-` decrements the value of a pointer.
+But you have to keep in mind the following two points.
+    * Meaning of "one": If you have a pointer variable `ptr` and increment it by one, e.g., `ptr + 1`, it *does not* mean that you are adding one to the address value.
+The meaning of one in pointer arithmetic is *the size of the pointer type*.
+For example, if your pointer type is `int` (i.e., if you declare `int *ptr`), `ptr + 1` increments the address value in `ptr` by the size of `int`, i.e., 4 bytes.
+If your pointer type is `char` (i.e., if you declare `char *ptr`), `ptr + 1` increments the address value in `ptr` by the size of `char`, i.e., 1 byte.
+      This applies to all operators (`+`, `-`, `++`, and `--`).
+You always need to be aware of the size of your type and use it as the unit of calculation.
+    * Pointers and arrays: Using pointer arithmetic, you can use pointers and arrays interchangeably.
+For example, let's assume you declare `int *address` in your code.
+Here, `address[i]` works exactly the same as `*(address + i)`.
+They both allow you to access the memory location that is *i* integers higher from the memory location pointed to by `address`.
+      In other words, it is as if you declared an array, `int address[]`,  instead of a pointer, `int *address`, since arrays and pointers are interchangeable.

 Let's examine the address layout segment-by-segment from the bottom.
 There are some activities you need to do, so don't forget to start recording with `record`.

 ## Task 0: Understanding the text segment

-The OS loads the program itself to this segment, i.e., the text segment contains the code of the program.
+The OS loads the program itself to this segment, i.e., the text segment contains the (compiled) code of the program.
 This means that your code resides somewhere in memory when you're running your program.
 In fact, we can examine the memory and print out your (compiled) code at run time.

 Let's create a file named `main_dump.c` and write the following program.
 (Don't forget that you need to `record`.)